lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    There are a few differences with *input.min.lammps*.
+    There are a few differences with the previous simulation.
     First, the *velocity create*
-    command attributes an initial velocity each atom.
+    command attributes an initial velocity to every atom.
-    The initial velocity is chosen so that the initial temperature is equal to 1 (unitless).
-The additional keywords ensure that no linear momentum and no angular momentum are given to the system, and that the generated velocities are distributed as a Gaussian.
-Another novelty is the *zero yes* keyword in the Langevin thermostat, that ensures that the total random force is equal to zero.
+    The initial velocity is chosen so that the average initial temperature is equal to 1 (unitless).
+The additional keywords ensure that no linear momentum (*mom yes*) and no angular momentum (*rot yes*) are given to the system, and that the generated velocities are distributed as a Gaussian.
+Another improvement is the *zero yes* keyword in the Langevin thermostat, that ensures that the total random force is equal to zero.